NewsDirectoryCompetitionsEventsNewsletterMap google+linkedintwitterfacebookdexigner services

 Design Team of the Year 2005: Adidas Design Department

-The adidas design department, under the guidance of Michael Michalsky, has been chosen as design team of the year 2005.
-With this title, the DesignZentrum Nordrhein Westfalen annually honours a design team for their outstanding design achievements in the international "red dot award: product design" competition.
+The adidas design department, under the guidance of Michael Michalsky, has been chosen as Red Dot design team of the year 2005.
 Michalsky himself will receive the award on behalf of the whole design team on 4 July 2005 at the "red dot award: product design" ceremony gala in the Aalto Theatre of Essen, Germany.

 Design for the Times